The first obligation to fulfilling our mission is to award Scholarships for high school seniors.

 - Confirmation of intent to enter an accredited Florida university, community college, or vocational/technical education program in the Fall semester of the year making the application.

-- Must meet the HEF, PEF, or Leto Culinary Arts deadlines and guidelines.
+- Must meet the HEF or PEF deadlines and guidelines.

 Once qualifying applications have been received by the UTBEF Scholarship Committee, the selection will be made based on the following criteria.

-Has the student demonstrated leadership in school, at home, and in the community?
+Has the student demonstrated leadership in school, home, and community?
 Examples might include coaching a youth sports team, or taking on extra household duties due to a parent's illness, absence, or injury.

-Does the student have verifiable community service?
+Does the student have verifiable community service and/or work experience?
 Examples of this might include volunteer work with a local food pantry, serving as a teen counselor for a church summer camp, organizing a beach clean-up, or raising funds with Relay for Life.

 Emily Santiana and her mother Marisol enjoying breakfast at First Watch with Jerry Custin and Mary Garry Thomson, board members Upper Tampa Bay Chamber Education Foundation.
 Emily is our 2019 scholarship winner from East Lake High School.
 She is attending the University of Florida with a dual major in education and political science.
 She plans to pay it forward by being an outstanding teacher.
 There's little about her commitment and capability to do just that.
 Congratulations Emily.